comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 ### Experimental Design

-Our experimental design is based on an existing benchmark (*name and reference omitted for double-blindness*) that simulates a realistic decentralized environment based on the Solid ecosystem.
+Our experimental design is based on the [SolidBench benchmark](https://github.com/SolidBench/SolidBench.js) that simulates a realistic decentralized environment based on the Solid ecosystem.
 Concretely, the benchmark generates a configurable number of data vaults with configurable sizes containing social networking data, where a variety of fragmentation strategies are used to organize files in vaults.
 By default, it generates 158.233 RDF files over 1.531 data vaults with a total of 3.556.159 triples across all files.
 Furthermore, it provides SPARQL query templates that simulate a realistic workload for a social networking application.
 The underlying dataset and query templates are derived from the [Social Network Benchmark (SNB)](cite:cites ldbc_snb_interactive).
+A full description of all queries can be found on [https://github.com/SolidBench/SolidBench.js/blob/master/templates/queries/README.md](https://github.com/SolidBench/SolidBench.js/blob/master/templates/queries/README.md).

 We make use of a factorial experiment containing the following factors and values:

-- **Vault discovery**: None, LDP, Type Index, Filtered Type Index, LDP + Type Index, LDP + Filtered Type Index
+- **Vault discovery combinations**: None, LDP, Type Index, Filtered Type Index, LDP + Type Index, LDP + Filtered Type Index
 - **Reachability semantics**: cNone, cMatch, cAll

 The LDP strategy corresponds to the disjunction of the source selectors $$\sigma_{\text{SolidVault}}$$ and $$\sigma_{\text{LdpContainer}}$$,